Is Nets assistant GM headed to Charlotte Hornets next season?

 A number of Nets current and former players have praised Peterson, most recently Bruce Brown in a conversation with Dan LeBatard.

 Marks lost Peterson’s predecessor, Trajan Langdon, to the Pelicans in 2019.
 He remains in New Orleans as GM.
+And on Friday, the Hawks announced they have hired Ronald Nored as an assistant coach.
+Nored got his start as the first head coach of the Long Island Nets.

-Other young basketball operations staffers have also gone on to NBA jobs in recent years.
+Other young basketball operations staffers have also gone on to NBA careers in recent years.
 Andrew Baker, who was Marks first capologist, is now senior director of salary cap and strategy at Dallas Mavericks.
 Also in Dallas is Matt Riccardi who’s senior director of pro personnel.
+He had been the Long Island GM and director of scouting operations in Brooklyn.
 Tegan Bunsu Ashby, who handled sports data as Senior Developer of Basketball Systems for the Nets, is now Assistant Director, Software Engineering, for the Phillies.

 - Identifying the NBA’s next wave of front-office executives - Jake Fischer - Yahoo!
 Sports